linehanMatt/tmp-content/roles/data-scientists.md

 ---

 ::item-grid
 ::feature-callout{title="Automate Data Standardization" description="Data from multiple sources is normalized into a single feed.
 Retain record level provenance by source.
-Spend your time doing data science, not ETL." prompt="Tell me about Narrative's patent-pending Rosetta Stone Technology."}
+Spend your time doing data science, not ETL." link-path="/products/rosetta-stone" link-text="Learn More"}
 ::

 ::feature-callout{title="Easily access high-fidelity data" description="100% declared or observed data.
 No aggregation or inference.
 Hundreds of data types and attributes" prompt="How does Narrative help data scientists access raw data?"}